 A factory reset, commonly referred to as a Windows Reset or a reformat and reinstall, will remove all data and all but the most advanced viruses from the computer's hard disc.
 Viruses cannot affect the computer directly, and factory resets remove them from the machine's memory.

 Can a virus cause permanent damage to the PC?

 A computer virus can't harm computer hardware because it is only code.
 However, it may result in situations where computer-controlled hardware or other equipment is harmed.
 For instance, a virus can tell your computer to disable the cooling fans, which would lead to overheating and hardware damage.

 One of the most dangerous and expensive effects of malware is information theft.
 Suppose malware such as spyware and trojans has been placed on your device.
 In that case, cybercriminals may be able to gather your private and corporate info to sell to third parties.

 How do I make avast ignore a file?

 Sometimes the action can't complete because the file is open in avast antivirus.
 To solve that, Open Avast Antivirus and select Settings from the menu.
 Click Add exception after selecting General Exceptions.
 Add an exception using one of the methods listed below: Click Add exception after entering the URL or the path to the particular file or folder in the text field.

 It is easy to solve the issue of “Operation did not complete properly because the file contains a virus.”
-Simply perform each action one at a time to see how quickly the issue is resolved.
+Simply perform each action individually to see how quickly the issue is resolve.
 For your reference, we’ve also covered a few generally posed questions.

 Aloukik Rathore is a Delhi-based entrepreneur, musician, writer, and tech nerd.
 He has been blogging for about 7 years now.